 Hepatitis C: guidance, data and analysis; Public Health England, April 2013

-Boceprevir for the treatment of genotype 1 chronic hepatitis C; NICE Technology Appraisal Guideline, April 2012
+Sofosbuvir for treating chronic hepatitis C; NICE Technology Appraisal Guidance, February 2015

-Sofosbuvir for treating chronic hepatitis C; NICE Technology Appraisal Guideline, February 2015
+Daclatasvir for treating chronic hepatitis C; NICE Technology Appraisal Guidance, 25 November 2015

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.